-1. Capitalized terms used in this Amendment and not specifically defined in this Amendment have the meaning ascribed to such terms in the Agreement.

-2. Section 1.1 of the Agreement is amended by replacing the definition of "Territory" in its entirety with the definition below.
+- 1. Capitalized terms used in this Amendment and not specifically defined in this Amendment have the meaning ascribed to such terms in the Agreement. - 2.
+Extension of Prize Linked Rewards Program. - (a) The introductory paragraph to Section 2.15 of the Agreement is hereby deleted in its entirety and replaced with the following new introductory paragraph: